 Headaches and Working From Home

-Headaches are a common complaint among the general population, the type of which can be classified dependant on their cause.
+Headaches are a common complaint among the general population, the type of which can be classified dependent on their cause.
 Cervicogenic headaches can arise from 4 types of musculoskeletal structures of the head and neck: joints, muscles, neural (nerve) structures, and fascia (connective tissue).

 The cause of a headache originating from the above 4 structures can vary – ranging from posture, active trigger points (muscle ‘knots’), and stress.
 Don’t underestimate the effect that stress can have on our bodies!
 According to the American Headache Society, 80% of migraine sufferers report that stress is a trigger.
 At present, there are an abundance of reasons why we may be more stressed than usual; as ongoing changes in our work, social life, sport, and livelihoods take place.